datalad-handbook/book/docs/intro/installation.rst

    $ brew install datalad

-Alternatively, you can exclusively use :command:`brew` for DataLad's non-Python dependencies, and then check the :find-out-more:`on how to install DataLad via Python's package manager <fom-macosx-pip>`.
+Alternatively, you can exclusively use :shcmd:`brew` for DataLad's non-Python dependencies, and then check the :find-out-more:`on how to install DataLad via Python's package manager <fom-macosx-pip>`.